Asset Management Plan: Footpaths, Kerbs and Roads

 Would love to see a footpath in Carey Gully, along Greenhill Rd - from Badenoch rd till Gully rd.
 Many locals walk a lap and this part you’re squashed between the shoulder and the bush...dodging cobwebs and hopping around snakes...

-Jtw asked over 3 years ago
+Jtw asked about 4 years ago

 Hi Jtw, thank you for your comment regarding footpaths in Carey Gully.
 Specific requests for footpath upgrades or new footpaths don’t form part of this consultation, however feedback received is always valuable and allow us to target areas of concern.
 Please feel free to lodge a Customer Request for a specific section to be included into our future footpath upgrade program.
 You can do this by calling 8408 0400 or submit a request via https://www.ahc.sa.gov.au/Pages/Report-An-Issue.aspx